cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

 Every time you reboot, you must have a computer with you to re-apply the exploit.
 This is different to the majority of iOS exploits in the recent years where you only had to run an application to re-apply the exploit.

-Once the exploit is installed, you will have the choice of installing a [package manager](faq#package-manager){:target="_blank"}.
+Once the exploit is installed, you will have the choice of installing a [package manager](faq#package-manager).
 For this we will be using Cydia.
 You may already be familiar with Cydia, as it was the default package manager for jailbreaking for 10 years.

 ## Downloads

-- The latest version of [checkra1n](https://checkra.in){:target="_blank"}
+- The latest version of [checkra1n](https://checkra.in)

 ![]({{ "/assets/images/checkra1n.png" | absolute_url }})

 ## Installing checkra1n

-If you're migrating from unc0ver to to checkra1n, you must follow [Removing unc0ver](removing-unc0ver){:target="_blank"} before proceeding.
+If you're migrating from unc0ver to to checkra1n, you must follow [Removing unc0ver](removing-unc0ver) before proceeding.
 {: .notice--success}

 1. Open checkra1n on your computer